Adrian-Hirt/XRe/README.md

 # XRe

-XRe is a small toy project to build a XR engine using OpenXR and DirectX
+XRe is a project to build a XR engine from scratch using OpenXR and DirectX.

-Please note that XRe is a WIP project and mainly intended for me to learn more about OpenXR, DirectX and XR development for the moment.
-It is not (yet) meant to be used for XR development directly.
+_Please note that XRe is a WIP project and mainly intended for me to learn more about OpenXR, DirectX and XR development for the moment.
+It is not (yet) meant to be used for XR development directly._

 ## Features